-Theme Class number of times Description G: 1.1 The oscillating phenomenon and the wave motion phenomena of appearing in the resource Simple harmonic motion 1 engineering are described focusing on using examples.
-Furthermore, simple harmonic and its superposition motion and its superposition are described.
-An attenuation coefficient is defined about the damping oscillation of one degree of freedom Damping oscillation, and it finds for an oscillatory wave form.
-Furthermore, after finding for the resonance curve forced oscillation, and 3 and phase curve to harmony wave external force and clarifying a frequency response coupled vibration characteristic, vibration is described when two or more vibration systems are interacting mutually.
-The traverse wave which A one-dimensional wave equation is drawn taking the case of a string, and the character of a spreads the string 1 wave is stated.
-The solution by the computer of wave 1 A required matter is described when performing the simulation of a wave motion motion propagation phenomenon using a computer.
-The analytic mechanics which is needed when you understand the mathematical principle of Analytic Mechinics 2 a wave motion phenomena is described, and the solution by the Lagrange equation of an oscillating phenomenon is described.
-About the wave motion which spreads an elastic body, from the equation of motion of an T1 2 elastic body, a wave equation is drawn and existence of a longitudinal wave and a traverse Elastic Waves wave is described.
+Theme Class number of times Description Simple harmonic motion and its superposition 1 The oscillating phenomenon and the wave motion phenomena of appearing in the resource engineering are described focusing on using examples.
+Furthermore, simple harmonic motion and its superposition are described.
+Damping oscillation, forced oscillation, and coupled vibration 3 An attenuation coefficient is defined about the damping oscillation of one degree of freedom, and it finds for an oscillatory wave form.
+Furthermore, after finding for the resonance curve and phase curve to harmony wave external force and clarifying a frequency response characteristic, vibration is described when two or more vibration systems are interacting mutually.
+The traverse wave which spreads the string 1 A one-dimensional wave equation is drawn taking the case of a string, and the character of a wave is stated.
+Analytic Mechinics 2 The analytic mechanics which is needed when you understand the mathematical principle of a wave motion phenomena is described, and the solution by the Lagrange equation of an oscillating phenomenon is described.
+Elastic Waves 2 About the wave motion which spreads an elastic body, from the equation of motion of an elastic body, a wave equation is drawn and existence of a longitudinal wave and a traverse wave is described.
 Furthermore, the distributed phenomenon is described about a surface wave.
-T31 4 From Maxwell's equation, the wave equation with which an electromagnetism phenomenon Electromagnetic Waves 1 follows is drawn, and the solution is described.
-Diffraction Phnonenon 2 The diffraction phenomena of a wave are described using Kirchhoff's integration theorem.
-Schrodinger Equation 1 Introduction of Quantum Mechanics and Schrdinger Equation CI I CD Furthermore, the degree of study achievement is checked about whether an understanding of Check of Progress 1 the wave phenomenon progressed through this whole lecture.
+Electromagnetic Waves 2 From Maxwell's equation, the wave equation with which an electromagnetism phenomenon follows is drawn, and the solution is described.
+Diffraction Phnonena 2 The diffraction phenomena of a wave are described using Kirchhoff's integration theorem.
+Numerical Simulation of Wave Phenomena 1 The fundamentals of numerical methods are introduced to simulate wave phenomena.
+Check of Progress 1 Furthermore, the degree of study achievement is checked about whether an understanding the wave phenomenon progressed through this whole lecture.